Asking About Suicide Is Vital for First Responders and the Public They Serve

 - Statistics show first responders may be at a heightened risk for suicide themselves, because they work in high-stress jobs with repeated exposure to traumatic events.
 That’s why the ability to recognize suicide risk is so vital within their own departments or units.

 More police officers die by suicide than by gunfire and traffic accidents combined, according to data collected by The Badge of Life, a Connecticut-based suicide prevention organization for police officers in the U.S. and Canada.

 A fire department is three times more likely in any given year to lose a firefighter to suicide than to a death in the line of duty, the National Fallen Firefighters Foundation reports.
 A national Florida State University study of more than 1,000 firefighters found that nearly 50% had suicidal thoughts at some point during their career, and about 16% reported one or more suicide attempts.

 A survey of EMTs and paramedics in the U.S. found that 37% had contemplated suicide and 6.6% had attempted it.
 A survey of Canadian paramedics found that about 28% had contemplated suicide and 60% knew of a paramedic who had.

-The C-SSRS Is Helping First Responders Save Lives and Target Resources
+The Columbia Protocol Is Helping First Responders Save Lives and Target Resources

 Suicide is preventable, and asking the right questions to identify who is at risk is a critical first step to stopping it.
-Whether used within first responders’ departments or in their service to the public, the Columbia-Suicide Severity Rating Scale (C-SSRS) is the ideal risk assessment tool because it’s:
+Whether used within first responders’ departments or in their service to the public, the Columbia Protocol — also known as the Columbia-Suicide Severity Rating Scale (C-SSRS) — is the ideal risk assessment tool because it’s:

 - Free.
-The scale and the training on how to use it are available free of charge for use in community and healthcare settings, as well as in federally funded or nonprofit research..
+The protocol and the training on how to use it are available free of charge for use in community and healthcare settings, as well as in federally funded or nonprofit research..